 UID2 Private Operator for AWS Integration Guide

-The UID2 Operator is the API server in the UID2 ecosystem.
 For a Private Operator service running in AWS Marketplace, the UID2 Operator solution is enhanced with AWS Nitro Enclave technology.
 This is an additional security measure to help protect UID2 information from unauthorized access.

 UID2 Private Operator for AWS